Indian pariah dog: History

-The dog of India is an ancient autochthonous landrace that is found all over India, Pakistan, Bangladesh, Afghanistan, Nepal, Sri Lanka and even beyond South Asia.
+The pariah dog of India is an ancient autochthonous landrace that is found all over India, Pakistan, Bangladesh, Afghanistan, Nepal, Sri Lanka and even beyond South Asia.
 A pariah-like dog skull was discovered in the Harappan site of Mohenjo-daro, and prehistoric rock art depicting a dog of similar type has been found in the Bhimbetka rock shelters.
 It was featured on National Geographic Channel's film, Search for the First Dog along with the other ancient types, such as the Canaan Dog of The Levant and the Australian dingo.

 The Indian pye-dog was introduced to the Andaman Islands with the establishment of a penal colony there, dogs having been previously unknown to the native Andamanese.

 Despite the Indian pariah dog being highly intelligent and easily trainable, the breed was intentionally downplayed during the British Raj by merchants who wished to sell their foreign breeds within the country.
 Their popularity in the West in recent years, however, has resulted in hundreds of dogs being exported out of the Indian subcontinent.

 In 2015, a breed standard was published in the Indian Kennel Gazette, the publication of Kennel Club of India, and the dog has been recognized by the Primitive and Aboriginal Dog Society (PADS), a worldwide grouping of enthusiasts based in the US.

 Some in the society view these dogs as a risk citing their increasing population in India in recent years.
 They consider these dogs as menace and nuisance owing to constant barking and biting people.
 The numbers of dog bites and deaths due to dog attacks are increasing every year.
 Since these dogs are largely not vaccinated, they frequently carry rabies.
-Only a few island territories of India, eg, Andaman and Nicobar Islands are rabies free despite having pariah dog population.Indian pariah dogs are one of the oldest dog breeds in existence today.
+Only a few island territories of India, e.g. Andaman and Nicobar Islands are rabies free despite having pariah dog populations.
+Indian pariah dogs are one of the oldest dog breeds in existence today.